 Analyze Performance

 Look at the performance metrics of your existing content, such as traffic, engagement, and conversion rates.
-Use this data to inform your future content planning.
+Use this data to guide your future content planning.

 Step 3: Identify Your Target Audience